Jonnius00/c_sharp_imtermediate/README.md

    - Enter `1` for the StopWatch demo.
    - Enter `2` for the StackOverflowPost demo.
    - Enter `3` for the Stack demo.
+   - Enter `4` for the DbConnection and DbCommand demo.

 ## Learning Goals